yogeshgunasekaran/Jenkinsfile-Docker-CI-CD/README.md

 - In Jenkins - **Manage Credentials:**
   - Add credentials as **AWS Credentials**
   - Give the ID & Description as **awscred** and store the **Access key ID** and **Secret Access Key** here
-- Update the Jenkinsfile respectively till here and build and run a job in jenkins

 - In Jenkins - **Global Tool Configuration:**
   - Add **SonarQube Scanner**
     - configure sonarqube scanner with name as **sonar4.7**